-The Fund will, under normal circumstances, invest at least 80% of its total assets in securities of the Index.
-The Index is designed to track the performance of companies that derive at least 50% of their revenue and/or assets from (i) mining, exploration, development, or production of nickel ("Nickel Mining Companies"); (ii) investments in nickel that represent all or a significant portion of their assets, and/or (iii) supplying nickel (together with Nickel Mining Companies, "Nickel Companies").
-The Index generally consists of from 20 to 35 constituents.
-Under normal circumstances, the Fund will invest at least 80% of its net assets, plus the amount of borrowings for investment purposes, in Nickel Mining Companies.
-This investment policy may be changed without shareholder approval, upon 60 days' notice to shareholders.
+The Fund will, under normal circumstances, invest at least 80% of the value of its total assets in securities of the Index.
+The Index is designed to track the performance of: (i) companies that derive at least 50% of their revenue and/or assets from mining, production, development, or exploration of silver ("Silver Mining Companies"); and (ii) publicly traded closed-end trusts that invest 50% or more of their assets in physical silver ("Silver Trusts").
+The Index generally consists of 30 to 50 constituents.
+While the Fund will invest at least 80% of the value of its total assets in securities of the Index, it is also has the policy to invest at least 80% of the value of its total assets in Silver Mining Companies and Silver Trusts.
+The mix of the Fund's investments in Silver Mining Companies and Silver Trusts will vary, including each time the Index is rebalanced, but at all times the Fund will have concurrently significant exposure to securities issued by Silver Mining Companies and significant exposure to securities issued by Silver Trusts.
+These investment policies may be changed without shareholder approval, upon 60 days' notice to shareholders.

-The universe of eligible index components includes exchange-listed equity securities of companies that have or expect to have a significant portion of their business operations related to nickel.
-Such companies are identified through the use of a proprietary selection methodology that may include a review of industry publications, sell side research, and fundamental research, as well as meetings with management.
-Companies in this eligible universe are included in the Index subject to the following restrictions:
+Silver Mining Companies are identified through the use of a proprietary selection methodology that may include a review of industry publications, sell side research, and fundamental research, as well as meetings with management.
+Silver Mining Companies in this eligible universe are included in the Index subject to the following restrictions:

 - All securities must have a company level minimum free float market capitalization of \$30 million to become components of the Index and must maintain a minimum free float market capitalization of \$25 million to remain in the Index.
-New and existing index constituents must have an Average Daily Traded Value of at least USD \$20 thousand. - As of the semi-annual index selection dates, (i) the weighting of the largest individual company, by free float market capitalization, may not exceed 24% of the value of the Index, (ii) the aggregate weighting of any remaining companies over 5% of the value of the Index is capped at 25%, (iii) the weighting of no other individual company may exceed 4.75% or be less than 0.30% of the value of the Index, and (iv) the aggregate weighting of any security with assets and/ or revenues greater than 25% but less than 50% tied to the nickel industry is capped at 15%.
+New and existing index constituents must have an Average Daily Traded Value of at least \$20 thousand over the preceding 3-month period. - As of the semi-annual index selection dates, (i) the weighting of the largest individual company, by free float market capitalization, may not exceed 24% of the value of the Index, (ii) the weighting of physical silver is set to 17.50%, (iii) the aggregate weighting of all constituents over 5% of the value of the Index is capped at 49%, (iv) the weighting of no other individual company may exceed 4.75%, and (v) the aggregate weighting of any security with assets and/or revenues greater than 25% but less than 50% tied to the silver industry is capped at 15% and the individual weighting of any of these securities is capped at 4.75%.
 At each step, the excess weight is redistributed pro-rata to each Index Component that has not already reached a previous weighting cap.
 This is a free float adjusted market cap-weighted index.
-An intensity score is calculated for each company to determine the percentage of revenue that is attributable to nickel.
-For stocks without revenue, or for which revenue is not an appropriate characteristic, the intensity score is given at 50%.
+An intensity score is calculated for each company to determine the percentage of revenue or assets that is attributable to silver.
 Free float market capitalization is used to weight companies with an intensity score greater than 50%.
-Companies with an intensity score of 25% - 50% are given an adjusted market capitalization by multiplying the intensity score and its free float market capitalization, and the company's weight in the Index is determined by its adjusted market capitalization. - If multiple share classes exist for a company, the following preference order is followed: - If the company is already included in the Index, the existing share class is retained. - In all other cases, the most liquid share class is considered for inclusion in the portfolio.
+Companies with an intensity score of 25% 50% are given an adjusted market capitalization by multiplying the intensity score and its free float market capitalization, and the company's weight in the Index is determined by its adjusted market capitalization. - If multiple share classes exist for a company, the following preference order is followed: - If the company is already included in the Index, the existing share class is retained. - In all other cases, the most liquid share class is considered for inclusion in the portfolio.